 Demand response (called load response by some) is defined as:

-“The ability for qualifying end-use commercial customers to reduce their use of electricity when wholesale prices are high or the reliability of the electric grid is threatened.
+“The ability for qualifying end-user commercial customers to reduce their use of electricity when wholesale prices are high or the reliability of the electric grid is threatened.
 In turn, customers who participate receive discounted rates.”

-According to the September 2016 edition of Water & Wastewater Treatment, in the UK the following Demand-Side opportunities are available to the right businesses, amounting in all to some 15 schemes:
+In the UK the following Demand-Side opportunities* are available to the right businesses, amounting in all to some 15 schemes: